OGraffeuille/Wasserstein-Laplacian-Regularisation/readme.md

 # Wasserstein MDN using PyTorch
 This is the PyTorch source code for "Semi-Supervised Conditional Density Estimation with Wasserstein Mixture Density Networks".
+This is accompanying code for the AAAI 2021 paper by Olivier Graffeuille, Yun Sing Koh, Jörg Wicker and Moritz Lehmann.

 ### What is implemented
 WMDN code is supplied (WMDN.py) along with a running Jupyter notebook example (run_WMDN.ipynb).